torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 The legacy map should only be used if fixed IRQ mappings must be supported.
-For example, ISA controllers would use the legacy map for mapping Linux IRQs 0-15 so that existing ISA drivers get the correct IRQ numbers.
+For example, ISA controllers would use the legacy map for mapping GNU/Linux IRQs 0-15 so that existing ISA drivers get the correct IRQ numbers.

 Most users of legacy mappings should use irq_domain_create_simple()